 So it seems that even though athletes felt more stressed and fatigued (understandably so), the general consensus with the physical evidence is that Ramadan fasting has a very small impact on exercise performance.
-This study concluded that so long as athletes take proper care of their nutrition, hydration and sleep prior to Ramadan and keep up with their normal training routine, they’re good to go.
+It seems as though so long as athletes take proper care of their nutrition, hydration and keep up with their normal training routine, they’re good to go.

 However, it’s super important to note that most of these studies were conducted in a super controlled test environment (aka athletes were hooked up to machines and all that jazz).
 In a competitive sport environment, there are so many other factors that could interact with fasting which could affect performance.
 For example, perhaps outdoor heat can affect the hydration status or calories burned?
 These are yet to be explored, and we do need more real-life studies in real-life settings that take into account the multitude of challenges of competitive sport events.
 Isn’t that always the case with research?
 As always, we need to see more before drawing conclusions.

 One of the most prominent improvements found from intermittent fasting is improved insulin sensitivity.
 For example, one 2017 review reported a reduction in blood sugar levels while intermittent fasting (compared to a continuous energy restriction diet).
 It seems that when we zero in on intermittent fasting and working out, the results are similar, if not even more pronounced!